-P5.2 Comparison of Inhaled Medications
+P5.2 Comparison of inhaled medications

-A systematic review examined the relative effectiveness of inhaled medications to reduce the risk of exacerbations of COPD (Puhan et al 2009).
+A systematic review examined the relative effectiveness of inhaled medications to reduce the risk of exacerbations of COPD (Puhan 2009a).
 The authors identified 35 randomised controlled trials of at least 4 weeks duration that enrolled 26,786 patients with COPD of whom 27% had one or more exacerbations.
-All regimes significantly reduced the odds of exacerbation compared with placebo - no single inhaled medication was more effective than another.
+All regimes significantly reduced the odds of exacerbation compared with placebo – no single inhaled medication was more effective than another.
 If FEV1 was ≤ 40% predicted, long acting antimuscarinics, inhaled corticosteroids and combination treatment reduced exacerbations significantly compared with long-acting beta agonists alone.
 However the authors did not have FEV1 data for individual patients.